almajd3713/TinyJS/README.md

 annotated_program_list = create_program(level="ALL", count=1000, annotated=True)
 ```

+> Note: Annotation requires NodeJS to be installed!
+Annotation happens by evaluating the code, and for reliability, this was handled by native NodeJS instead

 ## Acknowledgements
 This project is a modified port of the TinyJS generator by Kamel Yamani et al., 2021
 - [Link to the github page of the project](https://github.com/MarwaNair/TinyPy-Generator)